msu-cse-outreach/technovation-book/_sources/3-Functions/code-along.rst

     :nocodelens:

     To see how code can be like a recipe, run the program below.
-    Then use it in answering the questions that follow.
+    Then modify it to check out your answers to the questions that follow.

     ~~~~
     import turtle